 Remove lid and enjoy with a reusable straw.

 This recipe is best made in a 32 oz wide-mouth mason jar.

 I recommend using an electric stick blender to blend the matcha.
 Alternatively, you could put a lid on the mason jar and just shake the jar to mix the matcha and dissolve the sugar in the warm water.

 Also, I recommend using a reusable straw to enjoy this delicious matcha latte.

 I love to make these matcha lattes in 32 oz wide-mouth mason jars.
-I typically make 2 at a time.
-I make them at night and store them in the fridge so that I can grab one in the morning when I’m starting my day.
-The matcha latte has been perfectly chilled overnight and is oh-so-refreshing, especially on hot summer mornings.
+During my night time routine, I make a couple jars of matcha lattes at a time and store them in the fridge so that I can grab one in the morning when I’m starting my day.
+Perfectly chilled overnight, this matcha latte is so refreshing, especially on hot summer mornings.
 Not having to make something in the morning is one way I keep my morning routine simple.

 Having reusable straws on hand to enjoy this delicious matcha latte has been on of my favorite kitchen accessories.
 Why is it that drinks tastes better when you use a straw?